wandri/wandrille-guesdon.com/README.md

 # wandrille-guesdon.com

 If you are here, don't worry!
-Of course you can part of my code. _Just mention me, it will be great._
+Of course you can copy part of my code. _Just mention me, it will be great._

 ## Overview
 Source files for wandrille-guesdon.com